AdobeDocs/experience-platform.en/help/landing/ai-assistant.md

 ![A data usage question, asking how many segments a user has.](./images/ai-assistant/data-usage-question.png)

-With every answer, the AI Assistant provides you with the option to view the documentation that it cites for information and provide feedback.
+With every answer the AI assistant provides you with a way to validate your answer by viewing its source.
+Links to the documentation are provided for concept questions, while data usage questions can be verified with an SQL query that demonstrates how the answer was computed.

 >[!BEGINSHADEBOX]